makeitcloudy/makeitcloudy.github.io/_posts/2022-04-22-OSDBuilder-offline-servicing-updates.md

 # pick this file if the iso is server based
 $autounattendFileName = 'autounattend.xml'
-# pick this file if the iso is w10 based
-#$autounattendFileName = 'autounattend_w10.xml'
+# NOTE: the xml file for the windows 10 i slightly different that for the server operating systems
 $autounattendFullPath = Join-Path -Path $isoPath -ChildPath $autounattendFileName Copy-Item $autounattendFullPath -Destination $TempFolder -Verbose